Crucix VPS Docker Hosting | One-Click OSINT Dashboard

 About Crucix

-Crucix is an open-source OSINT (Open Source Intelligence) platform created to give individuals and teams a comprehensive, real-time view of global events.
-By aggregating data from 27 public sources including NASA FIRMS fire detection, maritime AIS tracking, ACLED conflict monitoring, FRED economic indicators, and social sentiment analysis, Crucix transforms scattered intelligence feeds into a cohesive operational picture.
-The platform's WebGL-powered 3D globe visualisation makes it easy to correlate events geographically while automatic 15-minute refresh cycles ensure continuous situational awareness without manual intervention.
+Crucix is an open-source OSINT (Open Source Intelligence) platform designed to provide individuals and teams with a comprehensive, real-time perspective of global events.
+By collating data from 27 public sources including NASA FIRMS fire detection, maritime AIS tracking, ACLED conflict monitoring, FRED economic indicators, and social sentiment analysis, Crucix converts disparate intelligence feeds into a cohesive operational picture.
+The platform's WebGL-powered 3D globe visualisation facilitates geographical correlation of events while automatic 15-minute refresh cycles ensure continuous situational awareness, thereby eliminating manual intervention.

 Common Use Cases

-Security analysts and researchers use Crucix to maintain real-time awareness of global conflicts, natural disasters, and geopolitical developments across multiple regions simultaneously.
-Financial analysts and traders leverage LLM-generated trade ideas and economic indicator tracking from sources like FRED and EIA to inform investment decisions.
-Journalists and OSINT investigators deploy Crucix to monitor breaking events by correlating flight tracking, maritime data, satellite imagery, and social media sentiment in one unified view.
-Operations teams at international organisations use it for situational awareness across regions where they have personnel or assets deployed, with Telegram and Discord alerts providing instant notification of critical developments.
+Security analysts and researchers utilise Crucix to stay abreast of real-time developments in global conflicts, natural disasters, and geopolitical developments across multiple regions simultaneously.
+Financial analysts and traders utilise LLM-generated trade ideas and economic indicator tracking from sources like FRED and EIA to guide their investment decisions.
+Journalists and OSINT investigators employ Crucix to monitor unfolding events by correlating flight tracking, maritime data, satellite imagery, and social media sentiment within a unified interface.
+Operations teams at international organisations utilise it for situational awareness across regions where their personnel or assets are deployed, with Telegram and Discord alerts providing immediate notification of critical developments.

 Key Features

-- Aggregates 27 public OSINT sources including satellite, maritime, aviation, economic, and conflict data
+- Collates 27 public OSINT sources including satellite, maritime, aviation, economic, and conflict data

 - Multi-tier alert system (FLASH/PRIORITY/ROUTINE) via Telegram and Discord